jonwright/bslz4decoders/doc/shuffle_notes.md

  -  8-bit data  [8][8192] = [ 8][1024 bytes] = [ 8][256 u32]

 If the last block has fewer values than needed (2048 for 32 bit) then the block length for that block is reduced.
-The last block length is chosen to have a multiple of 8 elements in order to get aligned output data.
+The last block length is chosen to have a multiple of 8 elements (or bytes?) in order to get aligned output data.
 Any left over values that are not a multiple of 8 are copied directly to the output.
-For 8 bit data the blocksize should be a multiple of 8 (bytes), for 16 bits the multiple is 16, for 32-bits it should be 32 (bytes).
+If it is 8 element multiples, then for 8 bit data the blocksize should be a multiple of 8 (bytes), for 16 bits the multiple is 16, for 32-bits it should be 32 (bytes), etc.

 Some pictures would be useful here.